Celebrating the 500th Anniversary of the Reformation

 October 31, 2017 (All Saints' Eve) will mark the 500th Anniversary of the Reformation, which was ignited by Luther's posting of "The 95 Theses" on the door of the Castle Church in Wittenberg, Germany, in 1517.
 A small committee is working on commemorative publications, projects, and events for St. Mark's, which will culminate in our own festival worship on the morning of October 29 (Reformation Sunday).
 The Washington DC Metropolitan Synod of the Evangelical Lutheran Church in America (ELCA) will sponsor a Reformation Service at 4:00 PM that afternoon (October 29) in Washington National Cathedral—mark it on your calendar!
 ELCA Presiding Bishop Elizabeth Eaton will preach.
 The previous Sunday, October 22, the National Lutheran Choir under the direction of David Cherwien will present a concert in the Basilica of the National Shrine of the Immaculate Conception in Washington at 7:00 PM—mark it on your calendar!

 As other events come to our attention, they will be posted to St. Mark's Web site.
 If you have ideas or would like to join the committee, please see committee chair Chris Michaelsen.
-He will be available after Easter services in the Fellowship Hall, or you can contact him via email or telephone (703-507-3817).
+You can contact him via email or telephone (703-507-3817).

 Oktoberfest to Celebrate Reformation 500?